Skip to content

 6.1 From the Model list, select a model presented in the list or add a custom model that is not listed.
 If you select Custom Model, configure the following fields:

-- Model Type — select Chat for models that support the https://api.openai.com/v1/chat/completions API Endpoint, or Completion for those that support the https://api.openai.com/v1/completions API Endpoint.
+- Model Type — select Chat for the https://api.openai.com/v1/chat/completions API, Completion for the https://api.openai.com//v1/completions API, and Embedding for the https://api.openai.com//v1/embeddings API.
 For more information, refer to the OpenAI Text Generation Models documentation.

 - Model Name — specify a name of the model that you want to use as a custom.
 To find model names, refer to the Azure OpenAI Service models documentation.